 Changing beds all the time?
 Nah.
 I’ve moved house a LOT.
 I can feel at home almost anywhere.
 Even three nights in the same place feels fairly settled these days.
 Taking time for a long shower/bath, to shave your legs and pits, and all that jazz, is luxury, especially after a long sweaty day.

-We’ve definitely learned that we like to take things slow – as in, a couple of rest days a week.
+We’ve definitely learned that we like to take things slow – as in, a couple of rest days a week, look for a range of travel resources and don’t rush things.
 Days where we aren’t on the go, when we don’t do much, if anything at all; veg out indoors or relax in a park, or catch up on blogging, work, or planning our next moves.

 I’ve surprised myself with how well I’ve taken to long term travel.
 That said, the prospect of going home at the end of the year is now more comforting than depressing.
 I still fully intend to make the most of the time we have left – but the tide has turned.